Logo Futurismo

 @stepup_media on Instagram | Autumn colors at Caldeiras

-If you want to hike, have a picnic and simply enjoy the outdoors, then the summertime is your best bet to have nice weather.
-This town rarely gets crowded with tourists and you will mostly see locals, unlike other geothermal hotspots around the island.
+If you want to hike, have a picnic, and simply enjoy the outdoors, then summertime is your best bet for nice weather.
+This town rarely gets crowded with tourists, and you will mostly see locals, unlike other geothermal hotspots around the island.

 @gmartin1976 on Instagram | The hot springs of Caldeiras da Ribeira Grande are open at night